bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 <details>
   <summary>Requester node</summary>
   <div>
-    <div>In the Bacalhau network, the requester node is responsible for handling requests from clients using JSON over HTTP.
+    <div>In the Bacalhau network, the requester node is responsible for handling requests from clients using `JSON` over `HTTP`.
 This node serves as the main custodian of jobs that are submitted to it.
 When a job is submitted to a requester node, it selects compute nodes that are capable and suitable to execute the job, and coordinates the job execution.</div>
   </div>
 </details>

 <details>
   <summary>Compute node</summary>
   <div>
     <div>In the Bacalhau network, it is the compute node that is responsible for determining whether it can execute a job or not.
 This model allows for a more decentralized approach to job orchestration as the network will function properly even if the requester nodes have stale view of the network, or if concurrent requesters are allocating jobs to the same compute nodes.
-Once the compute node has run the job and produced results, it will publish the results to a remote destination as specified in the job specification (e.g. S3), and notify the requester of the job completion.
+Once the compute node has run the job and produced results, it will publish the results to a remote destination as specified in the job specification (e.g. `S3`), and notify the requester of the job completion.
 The compute node has a collection of named executors, storage sources, and publishers, and it will choose the most appropriate ones based on the job specifications.</div>
   </div>
 </details>